.png)

 The expectation is that the majority of pupils will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress should always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material should consolidate their understanding, including through additional practice, before moving on.

 We will provide a maths curriculum which caters for the needs of all pupils that is both challenging and enjoyable, following the mastery approach.
-Our mastery approach to the curriculum is designed to progressively develop children’s knowledge and understanding of mathematical concepts from the Early Years through to the end of Y6.
+Our mastery approach to the curriculum is designed to progressively develop children's knowledge and understanding of mathematical concepts from the Early Years through to the end of Y6.
+We incorporate sustained levels of challenge through varied and high-quality activities with a focus on fluency, reasoning and problem-solving.
+We provide a wide range of mathematical resources and teach pupils to show their workings in a concrete fashion before establishing ways of pictorially and formally representing their understanding.

-We provide our children with a variety of mathematical opportunities, which will enable them to make the connections needed to enjoy greater depth in learning.
+We provide our children with a variety of mathematical opportunities, which will enable them to make the connections needed to enjoy greater depth in learning;

 There is a strong emphasis on children articulating their understanding.
 Children explore maths in depth using mathematical vocabulary to reason and explain their thinking/workings.
 We teach pupils to explain their choice of methods and develop their mathematical reasoning skills.